Video Gear I Use

 - Time-lapse mode

 There are just a few pieces of gear you need to shoot compelling and crisp video footage using your phone.
 Even if you don’t have the latest iPhone, you can still utilize your phone to start.
-We all start somewhere and the best advice I can give is to use everything you have access to.
-Use all the tools and gear at your disposal.

-What If I Suck?
+What If the Video Gear I Use Sucks?

 I get it.
 I’ve been there.
 I’ve let that voice inside my head talk me out of trying and doing so much.
 However, I eventually learned that I am in control of my thoughts.
 Not the other way around.
-Once you realize this and start to practice this daily, you will be unstoppable.

 So, get out of your head, and let’s move forward.
 One thing I do to make myself more comfortable with being on camera is to record myself often.
 Then I review the footage and see how I can make it better.